anshulsingh6040/ATLAS/README.md

 36. Maps
 37. Windows parental control
 38. Microsoft Solitaire Collection
+39. Sending email from your mail id to anyone you want.

 NOTE : ATLAS includes Microsoft windows preinstalled programs and other applications like photoshop and the applications(offline) which are metioned above must be installed in your machine before hand to work with ATLAS.
 ** (Compatible with windows for now) **